by Gary Vey (http://viewzone.com/love.html)

 Female orgasm captured in series of brain scansMonday, November 14, 2011 - 16:32 in Psychology & Sociology

 To make the animation, researchers monitored a woman's brain as she lay in a functional magnetic resonance imaging (fMRI) scanner and stimulated herself.
+The research will help scientists to understand how the brain conducts the symphony of activity that leads to sexual climax in a woman. [source] |

 During orgasm, blood flow decreases to all regions of the cortex except the prefrontal cortex, where it increases.[13]
 This is an area rich in dopamine neurons.
 The brain is literally showered with dopamine pleasure.